AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 };
 ```

-So far, the 'underscore handler' function is done and the only task left is to inject it into the AppFlowyEditor.
+Now our 'underscore handler' function is done and the only task left is to inject it into the AppFlowyEditor.

 ```dart
 @override